-- all allegations of child abuse should be referred to your club’s administrator, Member Protection Information Officer or Child Protection Officer
+- all allegations of child abuse should be referred to your club’s administrator, Child Safe Officer, complaints handler or a Member Protection Information Officer (if available through your club or state organisation).

 - an allegation of serious or criminal abuse requires urgent action – contact your child protection authority or the police immediately

 - less serious/urgent allegations should be actioned within 24 hours.